fun-with-serverless/building-serverless-using-iac/docs/aws-sam/hello-sam.md

 ### Interoperability
 A key advantage of AWS SAM is its seamless integration with other services.
 For instance, in our example, we've integrated our Lambda function with API Gateway, demonstrating the simplicity of combining AWS services in a SAM application.

+### Deploying changes
+Each time you make changes to any of your source files, there are two steps that need to be done in order to deploy the changes to AWS:

+1. `sam build` - This creates the deployment package for the different Lambdas.
+2. `sam deploy` - This deploys the zip package along with any required changes in the additional resources that are created.

 ## Exercises
 * Accept a path parameter that contains your name, and when calling the endpoint, it will return the specified name - `hello <path parameter>`.
 For example calling `https://apigw-url/hello/efi` will return `hello efi`.